MolSSI-Education/python-package-best-practices/_episodes/04-function-style.md

 > Function names should be lowercase, with words separated by underscores as necessary to improve readability.

-Though not specifically reference in PEP8, we also recommend making all variable names descriptive so that someone reading your code can easily understand what the variable is.
+Though not specifically referenced in PEP8, we also recommend making all variable names descriptive so that someone reading your code can easily understand what the variable is.

 Consider a few variable we have defined in our function (`c`, `sym`, `c2`, `l`).
 Is it clear what these are or mean?
 We can change them to be more descriptive and readable.